 Pride is a fantastic and colourful celebration of the sexual diversity of people living in an area.
 And while it is the festival of the LGBT+ community, it’s a wonderful time for people from all backgrounds to join together and celebrate sexual diversity and support their LGBT+ friends and colleagues.

-As you read this article, rainbow flags are being draped form city centre windows and rainbow-covered clothes are appearing in shop windows - there is a real buzz around this year’s festival.
+As you read this article, rainbow flags are being draped form city centre windows and rainbow-covered clothes are appearing in shop windows.

 Where did Pride come from?